 Part of this included looking into how much the tax and insurance would be on the vehicle, as I knew I needed to keep these costs low too.
 So, if a car had a larger than a 1-litre engine, it was going to be too costly for me to insure.
+Today, you can easily compare car insurance quotes online and find what suits you best.
 And I needed to be able to afford the road tax payments too, so one of the first checks I did on any car was to find out the cost of this fee to make I could afford it.

 At the very bottom of the list, after the buying price, the cost to insure, and tax was the quality of the vehicle.
 In hindsight, I probably wouldn’t have chosen a vehicle with such high mileage and I should have looked for a car with a good service history.

 Having the MOT and servicing paperwork to hand can really help you to get an idea of the vehicle’s past – from how well it has been looked after by its previous owner, to what work has been done to update the inner workings of the car.